code-and-comment/code-and-comment/README.md

 The status of this application is pre-alpha.
 Many breaking changes will be added to this application.
 `https://code-and-comment.github.io/code-and-comment/` is demo site.
-If you want to use this application as product, you should serve it.
+If you want to use this application as product, you should host this application.

 ## Support